gravitee-lab/GraviteeCiCdOrchestrator/documentation/secrets-mgmt/README.md

 ```

-* some stdouts just to let you see what you should get :
+* some example stdouts just to let you see what you wil get should look like :

 ```bash
 jbl@poste-devops-jbl-16gbram:~/gravitee-orchestra$ secrethub org ls